samudra-07/whatsapp-chat-summeraizer/README.md

 ## Contributing

-If you want to contribute to the development of the WhatsApp Chat Analyzer, follow the steps below:
+If you want to contribute to the development of the WhatsApp Chat Summarizer, follow the steps below:

 1. **Fork this repository** by clicking the "Fork" button on the GitHub page.
 2. **Clone the forked repository to your local machine**: